-However, the broad nature of the (dominant) $a_1$ and the presence of sub-threshold channels could eventually lead to a larger width for this state, requiring a tweaking of the mixing angle.
-An interesting observation is that the mixing angle is small but non-zero in this scenario.
-This is in fact, consistent with the mixing angles of the isoscalars in the $J=1$ sector (except the $\omega$-$\phi$ mixing), see, for example, the $f_1$-$f_1^\prime$ and $h_1$-$h_1^\prime$ mixing angles listed in Table \ref{prodtab}.
+However, the broad nature of the (dominant) $a_1$ and the presence of sub-threshold channels could eventually modify width for this state, (possibly) requiring a tweaking of the mixing angle.
 It is furthermore interesting that the $K_1(1270)K$ is always the dominant channel for the decay of the heavy $\eta_1^H$ and the decay channel $a_1\pi$ is always dominant for $\eta_1^L$, independently of the three scenarios that we have discussed.

 The decays of the hybrid isoscalars involve broad states and a large number of sub-threshold channels.
 To get a full picture of the decays of the hybrid isoscalars, it becomes necessary to perform a spectral integration over the final states.
 A detailed study in this direction will be attempted in the future.